grafana/grafana-operator/documentation/Amazon-Managed-Grafana/ReadMe.md

 Cloud providers such Amazon Web Services (AWS) have started providing managed grafana services such as Amazon Managed Grafana which decouples the responsibilities of managing a grafana instanaces from ops personas and kubernetes environment.
 Amazon Managed Grafana is a fully managed service based on open-source Grafana that makes it easier for you to visualize and analyze your operational data at scale.

-Currently Grafana operator has an integration to add Amazon Managed Service for Promethus (AMP) as a data source to a Grafana instances hosted in a kubernetes environment.
-As more customers starting to use managed grafana services such as Amazon Managed Grafana, expanding the Grafana operator to support remote grafana instances becomes ineviatable.
-With ability to integrate to managed grafana services such as Amazon Managed Grafana and create dashboards and alerting on a remote Grafana instances offloads responsibilities of managing a grafana instanaces from ops personas which helps them to focus developing the features required for their business.
-This helps the customer teams to move from self managed Grafana instance on their Kubernetes environments to Pay as you go model of Grafana instances provided by providers.
+Currently Grafana operator has an integration to add Amazon Managed Service for Promethus (AMP) as a data source to Grafana instances hosted in a kubernetes environment.
+As more customers starting to use managed grafana services such as Amazon Managed Grafana, expanding the Grafana operator to support remote Grafana instances becomes inevitable.
+Adding ability to integrate with managed grafana services such as Amazon Managed Grafana and creating dashboards and alerting on a remote Grafana instances offloads responsibilities of managing a grafana instanaces from ops personas which helps them to focus on developing the features required for their business.
+This helps the customer teams to move from self managed Grafana instance on their Kubernetes environments to Pay as you go model on Grafana instances provided by providers.

 ## Out of scope